ncarboni/arthistorydata/docs/modelling.md

  * geo:lat
  * geo:long

-To describe, respectively, the latitude and longitude of a E53 Place.
+To describe, respectively, the latitude and longitude of an E53 Place.

 ```turtle
 https://collection.itatti.harvard.edu/resource/ex/place/ a crm:E53_Place ;